-Section 146.
-Cement Tests-(a) Only Portland cement shall be used in reinforced concrete construction.
-All cement shall be tested in carload lots when delivered, or in quantities equal to the same.
-Cement failing to meet the requirements of accelerated test shall be rejected. (b) Pats of neat cement must be allowed to harden twentyfour hours in moist air, and then be submitted to the accelerated test as follows: A pat is exposed in any convenient way in an atmosphere of steam, and above boiling water, in a loosely closed vessel for three hours, after which before the pat cools, it is placed in the boiling water for five additional hours.
-To pass this test satisfactorily, the pat shall remain firm and hard, and show no signs of cracking, distortion or disintegration. (c) Portland cement, when tested, shall have a minimum tensile strength as follows: Neat cement after one day in moist air shall develop a tensile strength of at least 200 pounds per square inch; after one day in air and six days in water shall develop tensile strength of at least 500 pounds per square inch, and after one day in air and twenty-seven days in water, shall develop a tensile strength of at least 600 pounds per square inch.
-Cement and sand tests composed of one part of cement and three parts of sand shall after one day in air and six days in water, develop a tensile strength of at least 175 pounds per square inch; and after one day in air and twenty-seven days in water, shall develop a tensile strength of at least 240 pounds per (d) A certificate that the cement used has been tested square inch. and has met the requirements of this section and that the tests have been made in accordance with the standard methods prescribed by the American Society for Testing Materials, shall be furnished by the architect or engineer in charge to the Commissioner of Buildings.
+SECTION 146.
+CEMENT TESTS.-(a) Only Portland cement shall be used in reinforced concrete construction.
+All cement shall be tested in carload lots, or in quantities equal to the same.
+Cement failing to meet the requirements of accelerated test shall be rejected. (b) Pats of neat cement must be allowed to harden twenty-four (24) hours in moist air, and then be submitted to the accelerated test as follows: A pat is exposed in any convenient way in an atmosphere of steam, and above boiling water, in a loosely closed vessel for three (3) hours, after which before the pat cools, it is placed in the boiling water for five (5) additional hours.
+To pass this test satisfactorily, the pat shall remain firm and hard, and show no signs of cracking, distortion or disintegration. (c) Portland cement, when tested, shall have a minimum tensile strength as follows: neat cement after one (1) day in moist air shall develop a tensile strength of at least one hundred seventy-five (175) pounds per square inch; after one (1) day in air and six (6) days in water shall develop tensile strength of at least five hundred (500) pounds per square inch, and after one (1) day in air and twenty-seven (27) days in water, shall develop a tensile strength of at least six hundred (600) pounds per square inch.
+Cement and sand tests composed of one (1) part of cement and three (3) parts of sand shall after one (1) day in air and six (6) days in water, develop a tensile strength of at least two hundred (200) pounds per square inch; and after one (1) day in air and twenty-seven (27) days in water, shall develop a tensile strength of at least two hundred seventy-five (275) pounds per square inch. (d) A certificate that the cement used has been tested and has met the requirements of this section and that the tests have been made in accordance with the rules and requirements of the Board of Public Safety, shall be furnished by the architect or engineer in charge to the Commissioner of Buildings.

-Section 147.
-Sand-The sand to be used for concrete shall be clean, hard, coarse sand of the grade known as torpedo sand, and free from loam or dirt, not less than 45 percentum shall be returned on a screen of 400 mesh to the square inch.
+SECTION 147.
+SAND.-The sand to be used for concrete shall be clean, hard, coarse sand of the grade known as torpedo sand, and free from loam or dirt, not less than forty-five (45) percentum shall be retained on a screen of four hundred (400) mesh to the square inch.

-Section 148.
-Stone-(a) The stone to be used in concrete shall be clean, crushed, hard stone or clean crushed blast furnace slag or gravel of a size to pass through a one inch mesh, and retained on one-quarter inch mesh.
-If limestone or slag is used, it shall be screened to remove all dust; if gravel is used, it shall be thoroughly washed. (b) Stone shall be drenched immediately before using.
-If slag is used, it shall be of such character that when made into concrete the concrete will develop a crushing strength equal to that specified for stone or gravel concrete.
+SECTION 148.
+STONE.-(a) The stone to be used in concrete shall be clean, crushed, hard stone or clean gravel of a size to pass through a one (1) inch mesh, and retained on one-fourth $(\frac{1}{4})$ inch mesh.
+If limestone is used, it shall be screened to remove all dust; if gravel is used, it shall be thoroughly washed. (b) Stone shall be drenched immediately before using.

-Section 149.
-Mixing-(a) All concrete shall be mixed in a mechanical mixer except when limited quantities are required, or when the conditions of the work make hand mixing preferable; hand mixing too be done only when approved by the Commissioner of Buildings. (b) In all mixing, the separate ingredients shall be measured and shall be thoroughly mixed and must be uniform in color, appearance and consistency before placing.
+SECTION 149.
+MIXING.-(a) All concrete shall be mixed in a mechanical mixer except when limited quantities are required, or when the conditions of the work make hand-mixing preferable; hand mixing to be done only when approved by the Commissoner of Buildings. (b) In all mixing, the separate ingredients shall be measured and shall be thoroughly mixed and must be uniform in color, appearance and consistency before placing.